Takomochi/kickstarter-analysis/README.md

 ### Purpose
 The purpose of the analysis is to determine whether specific factors make a project's campaign successful. <br>
 These insights will help the client to plan her own set it up for success.
+The excel data for this analysis is located [here](https://github.com/Takomochi/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip)

 ## Analysis and Challenges